Alfred is a long-time teacher and computer enthusiast who works with and troubleshoots a wide range of computing devices.

 Digital telephony, however, has provided cheaper call rates, better call transmission quality, and improved scalability.

-1. Analog Signals
+1. Analog Signal Processing

 Humans perceive the world in analog form, which explains why everything we see, speak, and hear is transmitted in a continuous and infinite stream of information.
+In a sense, the human brain is a kind of a very powerful supercomputer.

 For example, in trying to perfect the suspension system in a car design, the systems could be used to simulate and thereby provide engineers better designs of pressure resistant suspensions.